 These articles are Beloved Whistleblower Publisher Charles Foster Kane’s attempt to encourage undiscovered young writers, such as the struggling columnist below who shares his acute and surprisingly accurate take on local Politics as Usual in satirical Patronage County.

-“For the Children” by James Jay Schifrin
+“Under The Influence” by James Jay Schifrin

 The big news last week in Patronage County was the grand-jury indictment of former Commissioner Victor Spoils.

 “It’s shocking!” said special persecutor Marvin Mandamus at a tearful press conference on the courthouse steps.
 “Spoils actually tried to use his influence to get a county job after he left office.”

 Spoils administrative assistant denied the charges.
 “I’ve known Commissioner Spoils for ten years.
 His only fault might be that he’s too naïve and trusting of the people around him.
 I’m confident he’ll be cleared of any willful wrongdoing,” he declared.

 Commissioner Pilfer, who arrived from his other job in a county welfare car, said, “It’s the worst case of fraud I’ve ever seen.
 He must’ve asked every official in the county for a job.
 Guys like Spoils five the system a bad name.”

 Commissioner Filch returned from the Inauguration in Washington in time to meet the press.
 “How disgusting,” he said.
 No wonder the taxpayers of Patronage County think we’re all a bunch of crooks.”